Don't let the so-called "most depressing day of the year" get you down. Time to show Monday bum-day who's boss.

 Go get your Buddha on and meditate.

 If your brain is swirling with negative thoughts, the easiest way to get rid of them is to do a quickie sesh of mental cleaning—yep, meditation.
 Your Blue Monday Grumpy Cat-self might scoff at the idea, but if you give it an honest try, it just might change your day (and life).
 Just a 15-minute session can lower your heart rate and calm your central nervous system, lowering anxiety, stress, and feelings of loneliness, as well as make you more compassionate (read: not want to kill everyone during your commute home).
-(And that's just the tip of the iceberg when it comes to the benefits of meditation.)
+And that's just the tip of the iceberg when it comes to the benefits of meditation.
+Try this 20-minute guided meditation right now or download one of these great meditation apps.

 Go with the flow—yoga flow, that is.